Online reviews are important. But why are they vital to growing your business and how do you go about collecting them?

 Without doubt the reviews on Google My Business (GMB) are powerful.
 Most consumers will turn to search when looking for info on a local product or service, and Google has the largest market share when it comes to search engines.
 Within local search results are businesses with reviews appearing almost 95% of the time.

-If you haven’t registered your business with Google, do so immediately.
+If you haven’t registered your business with Google, do so immediately, so you can start asking for Google reviews.
 Near 50% of businesses have yet to do so, and it’s one of the easiest ways to create exposure and more customers for your business.
 When you’ve verified your business with Google, your reviews not only appear in search results, but can also appear on map searches as well.

 In addition to Google and Facebook, one other platform most businesses don’t want to overlook is Yelp.
 It’s big, and not to be ignored.